Dairy free London Fog

 Can I make a latte without a steamer or milk frother?

 Yes!
-Yes.
-And Yes!
-I recently discovered the secret to making beautiful foamy milk without a streamer or a milk frother.
-Of course it’s not quite as foamy as what can be made with a steamer but it comes pretty close.
+And yes!
+I recently discovered the secret to making beautiful foamy milk without a steamer.
+Of course, it’s not quite as foamy as what can be made with a frother but it comes pretty close.

 Which dairy free milk froths the best?